 - 2 tbsp Extra Virgin Olive Oil

-- 3 tbsp Butter cut into squares (Chilled)
+- 3 tbsp Unsalted Butter (Chilled and cut into squares)

 - Aluminum Foil (for making packets)